kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

 ## Make your slides very visual...

-Oftentimes, there's an inspiring and engaging story that you can tell even from one figure.
+Oftentimes, there's an important and engaging story that you can tell even from one figure.
 In fact, slides should mostly support you in everything that you can't convey in speech (or that would at least take you a long time to convey in speech).
 Showing an interesting image or graph based on which you discuss research insights is the best way to utilize slides.

 For example, a slide like this, which shows a possible pitfall of a dimensionality reduction technique, does not need any text.
 While I talk, I can describe in words how the technique left two data points "outside" of the locations where they belong and how that is the result of the objective function that the technique is using under the hood.
 This can give the audience an intuitive understanding of the technique.
-A figure like this supported my speech very effectively, so I didn't have to talk too much.
+A figure like this supported my speech effectively, so I didn't need to talk too much.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/slides-04.png" width="600">